GrosSacASac/worka/readme.md

 ```
 {
-    loadMode: SYMBOLS.STRING
+    loadMode: WORKA_SYMBOLS.STRING
 }
 ```

-To use multiple functions inside 1 Worker use `SYMBOLS.MULTI_FUNCTION` and provide as a `resource` a function that returns an object with multiple functions.
+To use multiple functions inside 1 Worker use `WORKA_SYMBOLS.MULTI_FUNCTION` and provide as a `resource` a function that returns an object with multiple functions.
 Individuals keys of the object are later used to activate the targeted function.

 ```